 The Feminist Hiking Collective - formed in January and registered in May 2020, is a feminist non-profit organisation and a transnational hub for feminist hikers.

 We co-develop transnational and national collaborative projects, and co-develop collective research and communication work.
-We are grounded in collective feminist transformative power and we developing a reflection project called Unpacking Collective Feminist Leadership, to keep informing our practice and to include tools for system transformation, from the inner to the wider society levels.
+We are grounded in collective feminist transformative power and we developing a reflection project called Unpacking Collective Feminist Leadership, to keep informing our practice and to include tools for system transformation, from the inner to society levels.
 In the works, we have a second reflection project on a feminist approach to collective mountain protection.
 The organisation is coordinated and structured in a collective and decentralised way.

 We deeply believe that hiking is a feminist act!
 It is connected with taking care of ourselves collectively, it's about focusing on the present moment, the trail and what's around us, on our essence and resilience, beyond any oppressive and discriminatory patriarchal standard, stereotype and influence, it is a grounding activity that builds and sustains our collective feminist power.